Orff Schulwerk Teacher Education for Music Educators K–8

 Orff Schulwerk Teacher Certification Program Scholarship (All Levels)

-Each year eight scholarships for $500 are awarded to applicants who participate in the Orff Schulwerk Teacher Certification Program at George Mason University.
-Six scholarships are awarded to FOR-CREDIT students and two are awarded to NON-CREDIT students.
+Each year eight scholarships for $500 are awarded to applicants who participate in the Orff Schulwerk Teacher Certification Program at George Mason.
+Six scholarships are awarded to For-Credit students and two are awarded to Non-Credit students.
+This application and all accompanying information must be submitted by May 16, 2026.